blazecolby/blazecolby/README.md

 # What I'm Up To 👋

-Currently technical lead at Rift Valley build an N-of-1 solution to reduce burnout and increase engagement among healthcare workers.
-When I'm not programming you can find me thinking about programming.
+Currently tech lead at The Rift Valley, building an N-of-1 solution to reduce burnout and increase engagement among healthcare workers.
+When I'm not programming you can find me writing music, cooking(eating), or learning spanish.

 ## Connect with me